TimHanewich/Insider-Buying-Research/readme.md

 *You can find the full data set used to compile the above results in JSON format [here](https://github.com/TimHanewich/Insider-Buying-Research/blob/master/ResearchData/Sp500InsiderEquityTransactions.zip?raw=true).*

-## Filtering to Purchase Acquisitons
+## Filtering to Purchase Acquisitions
 Building from the time-filtered transactions set from above, we now will further filter our data set to only include **Open market or private purchases of securities**.
 This means the insiders themselves voluntarily purchased shares of their associated company with their own funding - putting their own money on the line!
 This is (supposedly) the most indicative of bullish insider sentiment.
 The below metrics describe the number of insider purchase acquisitions during 2010-2019 for the S&P 500:
 - Transactions: 13,639